Industry experts agree that Mass Flow is the preferred discharge pattern when dealing with powder processing.

 Mass Flow works on a “First In, First Out” principle meaning that product is discharged in the same order that it went into the bin.
 Mass flow in a Cone Valve IBC encourages all material to flow out of the bin, meaning there is little residue left in.

-On the other hand the Butterfly/slide valve IBCs that experience Funnel/Core Flow which works on a “First In, Last Out” pattern – will have ageing powders inside containers, which can lead to caking, oxidation and general spoilage.
+On the other hand, the Butterfly/slide valve IBCs that experience Funnel/Core Flow which works on a “First In, Last Out” pattern – will have aging powders inside containers, which can lead to caking, oxidation, and general spoilage.

 But the problem is exacerbated when powders have bonded at the sides of a container, leaving them there far longer than they should be.

 Until now, it has been a matter of deciding what is more costly:

 - Or no product at all as a result of stopped lines while operators hammer away?

 The patented Matcon Cone Valve is a revolutionary design that accounts for bridging, arching, and core flow as a result of:

 - Raising and lowering the valve at the discharge outlet